M.S. in Athletic Training

 General scholarships and affiliated military scholarships are available to students at Texas A&M University.

 Clinical experiences provide students with authentic, real-time opportunities to practice and integrate athletic training knowledge, skills, and clinical abilities, including decision-making and professional behaviors required of athletic trainers.
 Starting early, clinical experiences are planned sequentially to build on the academic knowledge and skills students acquire through coursework.

 Clinical experiences may be semester long or shorter (mini-rotations), immersive (stand alone) or in conjunction with academic courses, to provide a variety of experiences over the 2-year program.
 Clinical experiences are part of courses for which students receive academic credit.

 Clinical Rotation Plan & Schedule

-Students are assigned to clinical preceptors and sites by the coordinator of clinical education (CCE).
+Students are assigned to clinical preceptors and sites by the Coordinator of Clinical Education (CCE).
 The CCE develops a rotation schedule through the various experience categories allowing for students to gain experience with a diverse patient population in a variety of settings.
 All students will complete each category but a student’s preferences, career interests, strengths and weaknesses, goals, and prior experience are taken into consideration for placements.
 Clinical sites and rotation types are continually being added both for local rotations and distant clinical immersion rotations.